GautierED/MyNFTs/README.md

 This project let you create NFTs from scratch without any coding knowledge.
 To create NFTs you need to do 2 things :
-- create a solidity smart contract with a minting & setBaseURI functions. this smart contract will define how many NFTs will be mint, how much can be minted per one person and its price
+- create a solidity smart contract with a minting & setBaseURI functions. this smart contract will define how many NFTs will be minted, how many can be minted per one person and the NFT's price

 - generate images and metadata randomly from differents layers you will need to create images for each one of you NFTs.
-Thanks to https://github.com/HashLips/generative-art-node code, we just need to create layers we want to use
+Thanks to https://github.com/HashLips/generative-art-node code, we just need to create the layers we want to use. don't forget to modify config.js file accordingly to your layers.
 I modified it so it generates 2 folders : one for the metadatas and another one for the images.
 I added the URI generation to make it way much easier.
 Each images has its own CID generated from the hash function.
 This CID is added to the metadata.

 Tech used :